 - 8800 hectares of school land

-The department’s website provides a large amount of school information which can be viewed at http://www.dec.nsw.gov.au/about-the-department.
+The department’s 'about us' website provides a large amount of school information.

 Additionally, appendix 16 of the department’s annual report contains information about properties disposed of by the department for the reporting year.
 Please note that the while the department reports on a calendar year basis (January to December), financial information is usually collated on a financial year basis (July to June).
-Annual reports can be viewed at: http://www.dec.nsw.gov.au/about-us/how-we-operate/annual-reports.
+This information is available in the annual reports.